No Way Out (1950 film): Plot

 Luther, speaking with a black elevator operator, learns that the black community has heard about the pending attack and is planning to strike first.
 When Luther tries to dissuade him, the operator reminds him of past assaults on the black community, and asks, "Ain't it asking a lot for us to be better than them when we get killed just trying to prove we're as good?"
 The race riot occurs, and Luther tends to its victims until a white woman orders him to take his "black hands" off her son and spits in his face.
 Stunned, Luther walks out.

 Despondent at what her actions have caused, Edie visits Wharton's home, where after initial racist misgivings, she befriends his black maid, Gladys.
 Wharton, Gladys, and Edie learn that Luther has turned himself in for the murder of Johnny Biddle.
 Wharton realizes that Luther has done this to force the coroner to conduct an autopsy on Biddle.

 The autopsy confirms that Johnny died of a brain tumor and that Luther's course of treatment was correct.
 Ray only grows angrier at this, convinced of a conspiracy to bury the truth.
 After overhearing Wharton say that he is leaving town for vacation, Ray and George overpower the police guard and escape, with Ray reinjuring his wounded leg.
 Ray and George force Edie to call Luther and lure him to Wharton's empty house.
 Drunk and in great pain, Ray raves that he is going to kill Luther and leaves.
 Edie manages to escape from George and calls the police to help Luther.

-At Wharton's house, Ray holds a gun on Luther as he beats him and shouts slurs.
+At Wharton's house, Ray holds a gun on Luther while beating him and shouting slurs.
 Edie arrives and sees that Ray's physical pain and obsessive hatred have pushed him beyond reason.
 Edie turns out the lights as Ray shoots.
 Luther is wounded in the shoulder, but grabs Ray's gun after he collapses in pain.
 Luther asserts that he cannot let Ray die simply because of his racism, and convinces Edie to help him save Ray's life.
 As sirens wail in the distance, Luther tells the hysterical Ray, "Don't cry, white boy, you're gonna live."